 gene, such as Ohtahara syndrome (OS; the most common syndrome, with STXBP1

 defects being reported in ~20% of OS patients), West syndrome (WS), Lennox-Gastaut syndrome (LGS), Dravet syndrome (not SCN1A

-The P138-C1 SLC2A1-STXBP1 probemix contains 43 MLPA probes with amplification products between 130 and 486 nt.
-It contains twelve probes for SLC2A1
+The SALSA MLPA Probemix P138-C1 SLC2A1-STXBP1 contains 43 MLPA probes with amplification products between 130 and 486 nucleotides (nt).
+This includes 12 probes for the SLC2A1

-covering each exon of these genes.
-In addition, ten reference probes are included in this probemix.The identity of the genes detected by the reference probes is available online (www.mlpa.com
+gene covering each exon of these genes.
+In addition, ten reference probes are included that detect autosomal chromosomal locations.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com